Stellar initial mass function in the 100-pc solar neighbourhood: Method

-We have described the test on the sample completeness by $\mathrm{V/V_{max}}$ technique in Sec.{\ref{sec:GCNS}}, revealing that our sample is volume-completed in the mass range that we focus on.
-The Lutz-Kelker bias is a systematic bias meaning that, on average, the observed trigonometric parallaxes are larger than the true trigonometric parallaxes \citep{lutz1973}.
+We assessed the sample completeness using the $\mathrm{V/V_{max}}$ technique in \Cref{sec:GCNS}, revealing that our sample is volume-complete in the mass range under study.
+The Lutz-Kelker bias is a systematic bias whereby, on average, observed trigonometric parallaxes are larger than true trigonometric parallaxes \citep{lutz1973}.
 Thus, absolute magnitudes obtained from trigonometric parallaxes can also be biased.
-And the extent of this bias depends on the relative error, $\sigma_{\varpi}/{\varpi}$.
-According to \citet{lutz1973}, when $\sigma_{\varpi}/{\varpi}$ increase form 0.025 to 0.175, the correction $<\Delta M>$ goes up from -0.01 to -0.43.
-There's only $\sim 1\%$ of our sample possessing $\sigma_{\varpi}/{\varpi}>0.05$, so the correction is insignificant.
-Consequently, we need only consider the influence of stellar mass-luminosity relation (MLR) varying with metallicity and unresolved multiple systems in our model afterwards.
+The extent of this bias depends on the relative error, $\sigma_{\varpi}/{\varpi}$.
+According to \citet{lutz1973}, when $\sigma_{\varpi}/{\varpi}$ increases from 0.025 to 0.175, the correction $<\Delta M>$ increases from -0.01 to -0.43.
+Only $1\%$ of our sample has $\sigma_{\varpi}/{\varpi}>0.05$, so the correction is insignificant.
+Consequently, in our model we need only consider the influence of the stellar mass-luminosity relation (MLR) varying with metallicity and unresolved multiple systems.

-\textbf{MLR varying with metallicity:} The position of a star on the CMD (i.e., colour-magnitude diagram) can be determined by its mass, age, and metallicity.
+MLR varying with metallicity: The position of a star on the CMD (i.e., colour-magnitude diagram) can be determined by its mass, age, and metallicity.
 Generally, these three parameters are degenerated at some point, hence we cannot estimate stellar mass (also age, and metallicity) based solely on luminosity and colour.
 Fortunately, main-sequence stars on the CMD only slightly move with age, and their positions are largely determined by their masses, and their metallicities.
 Here, we plan to derive a metallicity distribution first based on \textsl{Gaia} XP spectra metallicity measurement \citep{li2023} and we will sample the metallicity for our model star according to this distribution in the forward modeling.

-\textbf{Unresolved multiple systems:} We only consider the binaries instead of other multiple systems in the field population as other multiple systems only make up for $\sim 10\%$ of all systems for solar-type stars according to \citet{moe2017}.
+Unresolved multiple systems: We only consider the binaries instead of other multiple systems in the field population as other multiple systems only make up for about $10\%$ of all systems for solar-type stars according to \citet{moe2017}.